 Seems silly doesn’t it?
 It sure does now.
 Yet wasn’t silly then.

-These people were filling my head with their personal convictions rather then pointing me to the Truth.
+I was filling my head with others personal convictions rather than looking to the Truth.
 And I was following it.
 It wasn’t their fault I didn’t know any better; I was never taught to test things by the Word.

 It’s like I was talking about last post, things that may be partly true; yet partly false.